We use our proprietary methodology to produce these rankings. Learn more →

 What skills do you need to be a Game Designer?

-Game Designer’s main skills are animating, drawing, graphic design, and storylines and game conceptualization for Game Art careers.
+Game Designer's main skills are animating, drawing, graphic design, and storylines and game conceptualization.
 Game Designers who develop and code the games need computer science skills such as programming languages, math, and software development.

 These are the more tangible or measurable skills.
 Intangible skills that would be helpful would be imagination, a love of video games, ability to devise compelling game concepts and storylines, and the ability to take abstract concepts and make them understandable to others, which is the ability to communicate well.